GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 SC-1 2 7.3 7.9 7.14 12.2 12.3 18 23 24 43 101
 SI-1 5

-P1s selected in addition to subet
+P1s selected in addition to subset

 25 non-P1s in subset
 AC-2.1 6.10 9 20.2